Small Business Health Care Tax Credit and the SHOP Marketplace

 • Family members of the above

 For purposes of the health care tax credit, one FTE generally equals 2,080 hours per year.
 This is different from other provisions of the Affordable Care Act that count 30 hours per week as one FTE.
 Any number of part-time employees that work a combined number of hours equal to that of a full-time employee equals one FTE.
-For example, two half-time employees count as one FTE; 20 half-time employees is equivalent to 10 FTEs.
+For example, two half-time employees count as one FTE; 20 half-time employees are equivalent to 10 FTEs.
 Exclude from the calculation the hours that exceed 2,080.
 Also exclude seasonal employees who work 120 or fewer days per year from the calculation of the number of FTEs and average annual wages; however, the health insurance premiums paid by the employer on behalf of these employees may be counted in determining the amount of the credit.

 Calculating average annual wages